Life in Our Halls

 This award recognizes any community: floor, multiple floors, building, complex, Special Interest Housing or Living Learning communities whose individual members have been significantly involved in the growth and development of the community.
 The nominated communities also may have made contributions to the larger complex and/or University community.
 The nomination should include detailed examples of resident involvement in the community (this may include information about NET activities); benefits to individuals in the community; and contributions to complex and University communities.
 Up to two awards may be given.

-- At least one statement of support from a faculty or staff member focusing on personal knowledge of the nominated community and the community’s contributions to the residence halls.
-Multiple statements of support will be accepted and each statement can range from at least one paragraph to one page (350 words maximum).
+- At least one statement of support from a staff member is required and should focus on personal knowledge of the nominated community and the community’s contributions to the residence halls.
+Multiple statements of support will be accepted and each statement can range from at least 1 paragraph to 1 page (350 words minimum).

 This award recognizes an individual who has demonstrated a commitment to their community above and beyond what is typically expected of residential students.
-This award should recognize a resident who is a great role model, and has positively impacted the residential experience of those around him/her.
-This award is not for a staff member or a student who holds a formal leadership role in the complex (NET Captain).
-Nominations should include support detailing this resident’s involvement in complex activities; change they have initiated in self, peers, or the community; and/or other contributions this student has made to his or her community.
+This award should recognize a resident who is a great role model, and has positively impacted the residential experience of those around them.
+Nominations should include support detailing this resident’s involvement in complex activities; change they have initiated in self, peers, or the community; and/or other contributions this student has made to their community.
 Up to two awards will be given (one for First-Year area and one for Upper Division).

-- At least one statement of support from a student, faculty, or staff member focusing on personal interactions and observations of the nominee.
-Multiple statements of support will be accepted and each statement can range from at least one paragraph to one page (350 words maximum).
+- At least one statement of support from a staff member is required and should focus on personal interactions and observations of the nominee.
+Multiple statements of support will be accepted and each statement can range from at least 1 paragraph to 1 page (350 words minimum).

-- The nomination statement should include support detailing this individual’s ability to connect to the Residence Life & Housing mission statement, “live” the mission statement through their actions towards others and within their floor or building communities.
-Please articulate how the student demonstrates group connection and/or achievement of the mission statement.
+- The nomination statement should include support detailing this individual’s ability to embody the Division of Student Life Values through their actions towards others and within their floor or building communities.
+Please articulate how the student demonstrates a connection to one or more of those values.

 This award recognizes an individual, organization, or department whose work and efforts to collaborate have contributed to enhance the residence hall experience through day to day interactions with students in the residence halls.

-- The nomination statement should address how the nominee has made an impact through their work with students and what outstanding contributions they have made to the floor or building community.
+- The nomination statement should address how the nominee has made an impact through their work with students and what outstanding contributions they have made to the floor or building community (examples include but are not limited to, Custodial Staff, Facilities, Dining, Disability Support Services, Student Health Services, Counseling Services Staff).

 Blue Hen Support